Where are they now? Chelsea’s XI from Mason Mount’s last U23 game

 The centre-back joined Burnley but left the club this summer following the expiration of his contract.
 Nartey now plays for League Two side Salford City.

 Colley rejected the offer of a new contract at Chelsea and now plays for Wisla Krakow in Poland.

 One of three Dasilva brothers who joined Chelsea from Luton in 2012, Cole hasn’t been able to follow in the footsteps of older sibling Jay, who has made over 150 appearances in the Football League between Charlton and Bristol City.

 The 23-year-old right-back made the switch to Brentford in 2018 but was released by the Bees a couple of years later.
-He now plays for Hemel Hempstead Town in the National League South.
+He now plays for Southern League Premier Division Central club Royston Town.

 Former Scotland Under-21 international Sammut made 12 appearances on loan at Falkirk in 2018-19 before signing for Sunderland, although he failed to make an appearance for the Black Cats and was released after a year.
 In 2020, he joined non-league hipsters’ favourites Dulwich Hamlet.

 Not to be confused with his namesake at Plymouth, a Football League stalwart who announced his retirement this summer, Luke McCormick left Chelsea in the summer of 2021.
 He joined AFC Wimbledon, where he scored eight times in 47 appearances despite the Dons’ relegation, and has since joined League One side Bristol Rovers.